Ensembl/gene_symbol_transformer/README.md

 There are a total of `31204` genes between the 101 most frequent gene symbols that have been saved along with their corresponding stable id and symbol in a FASTA file.

-A BLAST database have been generated from these sequences and the sequences have subsequently been BLASTed against this database.
+## BLAST features

+An experiment on choosing the optimal features for this task is to use the BLAST hits values of each sequence against a BLAST database of all sequences in the dataset.

 ## code structure